 Despite McPherson's death, the Union forces held their ground.
 General John A. Logan, who assumed command of the Army of the Tennessee, skillfully organized the defense and repelled repeated Confederate attacks.
 The fighting was intense and bloody, with heavy casualties on both sides.
 The battlefield became a scene of chaos and carnage, with men locked in hand-to-hand combat amidst the smoke and noise of battle.

 While Hardee's corps attacked the Union left flank, Hood launched a frontal assault on the Union center.
 This attack was also met with fierce resistance.
-The Union soldiers, entrenched behind fortifications, poured a deadly fire into the advancing Confederate ranks.
+Still, the Union soldiers, entrenched behind fortifications, poured a deadly fire into the advancing Confederate ranks.
 The Confederates suffered heavy losses in these attacks, but they continued to press forward with unwavering determination.

 As the battle raged, Sherman shifted troops to reinforce the threatened sectors of his line.
 He recognized the importance of holding Atlanta and was determined to prevent Hood from achieving a breakthrough.
 The Union army gradually gained the upper hand, repelling the Confederate attacks and pushing them back.